The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 ## Step 0: TISS internals

 Before going into the registration process, it is important to know what TISS uses internally.
-The website seems to be made using [Java Server Faces](https://www.oracle.com/java/technologies/javaserverfaces.html) or some variation of that, as well as [Apache Deltaspike](https://deltaspike.apache.org/documentation/overview.html).
+The website seems to be made using [Java Server Faces](https://www.oracle.com/java/technologies/javaserverfaces.html) (JSF) or some variation of that, as well as [Apache Deltaspike](https://deltaspike.apache.org/documentation/overview.html).
 While it is not necessary to know how these frameworks work (I certainly don't), their documentation was very important in understanding some very specific details of the TISS website.

 ## Step 1: Refreshing the page